Lucia's Blog: 2020-03-08

 CONCLUSION:

-The Word of God offers mankind a pattern for human conduct, for it gives us clear principles of righteousness to help us in all areas of conduct or behavior.
+The Word of God offers mankind a pattern for human conduct, giving us clear principles of righteousness to help us in all areas of conduct or behavior.
 The Bible provides us a bright light to walk the straight path, for it is filled with God's Truth for "such a time as this" (2 Peter 1:12; Esther 4:14).
 The Grace of God has appeared to us to bring salvation to us, teaching us to deny ungodliness and worldly lusts so that we may live soberly, righteously, and holy in this godless world (Titus 2:11-14).
 And though man's standards might change, presumptuously calling all evil good and good evil, placing darkness for light and light for darkness, the Word of God is settled in heaven forever (Isa.
 5:20).
 His Word has called all men to life and godliness.

 Sadly, our culture does not fear God and makes little effort to follow God's principles of righteousness.
 They even mock God's authority!
-But Christ's disciples have no other choice but to submit to His Lordship and rule.
+But Christ's disciples have no choice but to submit to His Lordship and rule.
 For if we willingly reject His standards of righteousness, we are in the same position as our godless and pagan culture.
-If we really care about God's standards and morals, we must start doing God's will, for we must obey God rather than men!
+If we care about God's standards and morals, we must start doing God's will, for we must obey God rather than men!

 Our godless generation has sinned against God by legalizing sins such as abortion, drug abuse, pornography, fornication, adultery, and homosexuality.
-As our pagan culture legalizes and accepts these sins, bigger and catastrophic things will confront our nation or society.
+As our pagan culture legalizes and accepts these sins, more significant and catastrophic things will confront our nation or society.
 And though we Christians may become strangers in a lawless and hostile world, we must remain faithful to God in Word and deed.
-But we also must continue teaching the Gospel Message, showing patience and compassion toward sinners that they might repent and be reconciled to God.
+But we also must continue teaching the Gospel Message, showing patience and compassion toward sinners so they might repent and be reconciled to God.
 We cannot afford to be silent on moral issues or compromise our faith!

-In every generation, God's Word can determine what is right, wrong, good, evil, and excellent (Phil.
+In every generation, God's Word can determine right, wrong, good, evil, and excellent (Phil.
 1:10).
 We must continue teaching God's holiness and righteousness to our profane and godless culture without compromising God's Truth.
 It is time for God's children to unsheathe the Sword of the Spirit, moving forward to fight against our society's moral decay.
 We must cry aloud, lifting our voices like a trumpet, showing all people their transgressions and sins.
 Remember that the battle is the Lord's, and God is among us to help us fight against all evil!
 (Romans 8:31)

 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16-17).